thorenscientific/documentation/docs/software/matlab/hsx-toolbox/index.rst

    Skip the Zynq SDR or ADALM-PLUTO post-installation steps.
 They are not used.
-   The FPGA carrier board SD card images are available on :ref:`kuiper sdcard`.
+   The FPGA carrier board SD card images are available on :external+adi-kuiper-gen:doc:`use-kuiper-image`.

 is required to use the streaming system objects or blocks.
 These support packages provide the necessary libIIO MATLAB bindings used by ADI's system